FStarLang/FStar/INSTALL.md

         $ z3 --version
         Z3 version 4.5.1 - 64 bit - build hashcode 1f29cebd4df6

+   Note: if you are using the binary package and extracted it to, say, the `fstar` directory, then both `fstar.exe` and `z3` are in the `fstar/bin` directory.

 2. Run the micro benchmarks:

         $ make -C examples/micro-benchmarks